 If I’d carried a bugle, I would have blown a toot as I pulled a pair of Yaktrax from my rucksack.
 They saved the day.
 Actually, no. They saved the walk.
-I was to rely on them many, many times over the next three days and where other walkers gave up or else slid past me with looks of bewilderment or panic, I waved and cheerfully strode on.
+I was to rely on them many, many times over the next three days and when other walkers gave up or else slid past me with looks of bewilderment or panic, I waved and cheerfully strode on.
 I savoured their looks of envy at my wondrous feet.

-I found a non-snow-covered tree log to sit on for lunch: but ended up giving half of my M&S sandwich to the starving bird life of Strid Woods.
+I found a non-snow-covered tree log to sit on for lunch – but ended up giving half of my M&S sandwich to the starving bird life of Strid Woods.
 They seemed very grateful for it, so I probably will go to heaven.

 The Wharfe runs through a narrow gorge here called the Strid (or Stride).
 Stride because of the narrowness of the water – you can supposedly step across it.
 But the swift running water has gouged deep channels and underwater caverns into the rock.
-The force of water will almost certainly hold and drown anyone who falls in.
+The force of water might well hold and drown anyone who falls in.
 So if I were you I wouldn’t bother trying to cross it.
 People still try; people still drown.

-I continued my walk though the grey-white light
+I continued my walk through the grey-white light

 always with the Wharfe close-by; clucking and chuckling over rocks.

-Often, especially near roads, farms or cottages, the path was pressed smooth and dangerous again and I once more donned my Yaktrax.
+Often, especially near roads, farms and cottages, the path was hammered smooth and dangerous again and I pulled on my Yaktrax.

-I still hoped that the sun might burn off the cloud to treat me to clear skies and warmth.
+I still hoped that the sun might burn off the cloud and treat me to clear skies and warmth.
 But nope.

-The path crossed several bridges near the village of Appletreewick – like this one designed for a skinny person; a skinny person not carrying a fat rucksack.
-It was here I met a couple who were terrifically excited that I was walking the DW in winter.
+The path crossed several bridges near the village of Appletreewick – like this one designed for a skinny person; a skinny person without a fat rucksack.
+It was here that I met a couple who were terrifically excited that I was walking the DW in winter.
 They went out of their way to shake my hand and slap me on the arm.
-I felt a little bad that their enthusiasm seemingly outshone my own.
+I felt a little bad that their enthusiasm outshone my own.